amcginlay/venafi-demos/demos/02-openshift-ingress-nginx-cert-manager/README.md

 # OpenShift with NGINX Ingress Operator and cert-manager

-If you're using OpenShift on AWS, what are the minimum steps required to secure a public-facing workload using cert-manager and the NGINX Ingress Operator?
+This demo attempts to resolve a question.
-This demo attempts to answer that question.
+Specifically, if you're using OpenShift on AWS, what are the minimum steps required to secure a public-facing workload using cert-manager and the NGINX Ingress Operator?

 ## Introduction
 Your goal here is to enforce secure TLS communication between any browser on the internet and a single containerized workload running in OpenShift hosted on AWS.